best beaches in the caribbean

 9. Maho Bay Beach, St. John, U.S. Virgin Islands

 This protected cove beach has pronounced shorelines on both sides where you’ll find colorful reefs below, a perfect spot for snorkeling.
-Another exciting feature?
 Towards the center of the cove and not too far from shore, you’ll find beds of seagrasses where manta rays and sea turtles swarm, making for incredible wildlife encounters even beginner snorkelers can enjoy.

 For an awesome view of the beach, take the Cinnamon Bay Trail from just beyond Cinnamon Bay up to the America Hill Great House Ruins.
 The hike is short but steep, and you’ll be rewarded with expansive views over the beach, ocean, and beyond.
 The ruins are quite interesting themselves, though the view is much more impressive!